Haixing-Hu/js-clone/README.md

     - `disableHooks: boolean` - If this options is set to `true`, the cloning algorithm will disable the cloning hooks.
 The default value of this option is `false`.
+    - `useToJSON: boolean` - If this options is set to `true`, and the source object has a `toJSON()` method, the cloning algorithm will use the `toJSON()` method of the source object to generate the target object.
+The default value of this option is `false`.

 The clone function supports cloning customized objects as well as JavaScript built-in values and objects, including but not limited to primitive types,